NarendraPatwardhan/earthly/docs/basics/part-2-outputs.md

 ```bash
 earthly --artifact github.com/earthly/earthly/examples/tutorial/go:main+part2/part2 ./part2
 ```
+See below for examples in [Python](#more-examples), [Javascript](#more-examples) and [Java](#more-examples).

-Targets have the ability to produce output.
-You can save files or docker images to your local machine or push them to remote repositories.
-Targets can also run commands that effect the local environment outside of the build, such as running database migrations.
-But not all targets produce output.
+Targets have the ability to produce output outside of the build environment.
+You can save files and docker images to your local machine or push them to remote repositories.
+Targets can also run commands that effect the local environment outside of the build, such as running database migrations, but not all targets produce output.
 Let's take a look at which commands produce output and how to use them.

 ## Saving Files
 We've already seen how the command [SAVE ARTIFACT](https://docs.earthly.dev/docs/earthfile#save-artifact) copies a file or directory from the build environment into the target's artifact environment.